 Parsnips are delicious mashed as an alternative to mashed white potatoes.
 Simply steam the parsnips until tender, around 15 minutes, then “mash” with an immersion blender and your choice of butter and half-and-half (or non-dairy substitute).
 Mashed parsnips go great with a traditional gravy or doll them up by added roasted garlic and parmesan cheese before blending.

-Another great way to prepare parsnips is to treat them like fries.
+Another great feature recipe to prepare parsnips is to treat them like fries.
 Slice them into thin sticks, toss with olive oil, salt, and pepper and then roast in a very hot oven for 20-30 minutes.
 The crispy roasted edges are a perfect complement for the light sweetness inside of parsnips.
 These parsnip fries go great with homemade aioli or ketchup for dipping.

 Using parsnips as an alternative to potatoes – either mashed or as “fries” – is a great way to introduce them to skeptics.
 However, parsnips can hold their own as a delicious veggie!
 Try letting them shine in a creamy soup, a parsnip gratin, or roasting them as a side dish.
 Parsnips are in natural harmony roasted with other root vegetables like beets and carrots.
 A squeeze of lemon juice emphasizes their subtle bite in just the right way.